 Enjoy your time in the Costa Daurada

-The tourist offer of the area is of a great quality since there is much to do.
-For example, in a few kilometres, you can enjoy history (Roman Tarragona), art (modernism in Reus), monuments (Roman ruins), nature, sports, traditions (the events of “Castellers”), the gastronomy, and much more.
+The tourist offer of the area is of great quality since there is much to do.
+For example, in a few kilometres, you can enjoy history (Roman Tarragona), art (modernism in Reus), monuments (Roman ruins), nature, sports, traditions (the events of “Castellers”), gastronomy, and much more.
 In addition, the offer is complemented by a series designed for parents with their children to experience new sensations with the natural environment, not forgetting a visit to Port Aventura World, one of the largest amusement parks existing in Europe.

 For families, Salou, Cambrils, Vila-Seca, La Pineda Platja, Calafell, El Vendrell and the Prades Mountains are the best places since there are all kinds of services that a family wants to have.
 They have also been certified by the Generalitat de Catalunya as a Family Tourism Destination.

 If you are looking for a quiet place after spending a lifetime working, the beaches are the best excuse to find that peace.
 Some of the best beaches on the Costa Daurada are Comaruga beach in El Vendrell, Torredembarra Canyadell cove, beach Savinosa (Tarragona), Playa Llarga (Salou) and beach Llosa (Cambrils).

 The main events and festivals of Costa Daurada are:

 - Festival of Sant Pere in Reus (second half of June).
 The city hosts all kinds of events and shows (performances, workshops, music, etc.) Also, it is always marking the beginning of the summer.